-S is the volume of water in storage (m3); k is related to travel time of a particular reach and the characteristics of the whole catchment; Q is outflow rate from the reach storage; and m is a dimensionless exponent representing the non-linearity of catchment response. m varies in the range 0.6 to 1.0 with a value of 1 representing a linear response.
+S is the volume of water in storage (m); k is related to travel time of a particular reach and the characteristics of the whole catchment; Q is outflow rate from the reach storage; and m is a dimensionless exponent representing the non-linearity of catchment response. m varies in the range 0.6 to 1.0 with a value of 1 representing a linear response.
 Many studies adopt a value of 0.8.

-The relationship between k and k{c} is given by the equation:
+The relationship between k and $k{\mbox{\scriptsize c}}$ is given by the equation: